-2015 Pay-for-Performance Analysis.
+2017 Pay-for-Performance Analysis.
 As described more fully below, we believe that the majority of each Named Executive Officer's compensation should be linked directly to our performance and the creation of shareholder value.
-The following chart compares cumulative TSR on our common shares against the cumulative total return of the S&P 500 Index and the S&P Mid Cap Chemicals Index for the five-year period December 31, 2010 to December 31, 2015, assuming in each case a fixed investment of \$100 and reinvestment of all dividends.
-Our performance has exceeded the S&P 500 Index as well as the S&P Mid Cap Chemicals Index.
+The following table compares cumulative total shareholder return ("TSR") on our common shares against the cumulative total return of the S&P 500 Index and the S&P Mid Cap Chemicals Index over one-, three- and five-year periods ending December 31, 2017, assuming in each case a fixed investment of \$100 and reinvestment of all dividends.
+Our performance over the one-year and five-year periods has exceeded the S&P 500 Index as well as the S&P Mid Cap Chemicals Index.